zerotier/lf/README.md

 *(c)2019-2021 [ZeroTier, Inc.](https://www.zerotier.com/)*
 *Licensed under the [Mozilla Public License (MPL) Version 2.0](LICENSE.txt)*

+*NOTE: this project is not currently maintained.
+We are still working on decentralization of the root infrastructure but due mostly to performance constraints will probably pursue a simpler and faster system to do so.
+That system may include some of these ideas but probably not all of them and will probably be written in Rust.
+That being said, we're leaving this up for others to check out as it contains a lot of interesting ideas.
+Think of it as a R&D incubation project from "ZeroTier Labs."*

 ## Introduction

 LF (pronounced "aleph") is a fully decentralized fully replicated key/value store.